YACHAKAWASI/lidarbot/README.md

 ```

 This should output the following result:

 ```
 supported=1 detected=1, libcamera interfaces=0
 ```

 #### MPU6050 offsets

-Prior to using the [Imu sensor broadcaster](https://index.ros.org/p/imu_sensor_broadcaster/github-ros-controls-ros2_controllers/#humble), the MPU6050 module needs to be calibrated to filter out its sensor noise/offsets.
+Prior to using the [IMU sensor broadcaster](https://index.ros.org/p/imu_sensor_broadcaster/github-ros-controls-ros2_controllers/#humble), the MPU6050 module needs to be calibrated to filter out its sensor noise/offsets.
 This is done in the following steps:

-- Place the lidarbot on a flat and level surface and unplug the RPlidar.
+- Place lidarbot on a flat and level surface and unplug the RPlidar.
 - Generate the MPU6050 offsets.
 A Cpp executable is created in the CMakeLists.txt file of the `lidarbot_bringup` package before generating the MPU6050 offsets.
 This section of the [CMakeLists.txt](./lidarbot_bringup/CMakeLists.txt) file is shown below:

   ```